Coming to France as a pensioner

 Cannes

 Famous for its film festival, Cannes isn’t just about the red carpet.
 Retirees love the palm-lined boulevards, upscale shopping, and excellent healthcare facilities.
 Areas like Le Cannet (just inland) offer quieter, less pricey alternatives.
+But even inside Cannes there are affordable neighbourhoods, let us guide you through the city!

-Pros: Glamorous lifestyle, great restaurants, cultural events
+Pros: Glamorous lifestyle and shopping, great restaurants, cultural events

 Cons: Expensive, tourist-heavy in summer

-Pros: Peaceful, authentic, close to nature
+Pros: Peaceful, authentic, close to nature, between the mountains and the sea

 Cons: You’ll probably need a car